atomo15/tsfqx/assignments/Final-Sprint/README.md

 - Pick the showtimes (Timezone based on Bangkok, Thailand(GMT +7))
 - Wait until the seats are show.
 - Select the seat
-- Hit the Checkuot button
+- Hit the Checkout button
+- Then, it would be direct you to login in first.
+- after that, it will be redirect you to the same page (booking seat)

 ## Manage the database:
 - http://localhost:8080/phpmyadmin/